 Student Helpdesk: The Student Helpdesk was established as a virtual operation in 2020 in response to the Covid 19 pandemic.
 With a goal to provide an end-to-end resolution to student queries the team collaborated with services and departments to ensure student queries were resolved while they were learning remotely.
-This service has now been introduced on a permanent basis, with the addition of an in-person desk. offering support with general queries, as well as targeted supports such as a Laptop Loans Scheme.
-We introduced a long-term Laptop Loan scheme for students in Semester 1, 2020/2021.
-With the support of HEA funding this initiative has supported students who were without an ICT device, from Access target groups, to stay engaged in their studies.
+The Helpdesk service is now an integrated part of Student Services' portfolio of offerings with two on-campus helpdesks in place together with a virtual desk where students can submit queries by live chat or email.